-Last of all, I would like to thank our employees for facing the challenges amid many adversities during the year.
-We are always committed to serve our valued customers with utmost professionalism by ensuring compliance culture to safeguard the interest of the Company and its all stakeholders.
-On behalf of the Management team, I would like to express my sincerest gratitude to all of our honourable shareholders, valued customers, regulatory bodies and all other stakeholders for their continued support and trust on us.
-I also thank to our honourable Chairman and all the honourable members of the Board of Directors for their invaluable advice and guidance over the years.
+Last of all, I would like to thank our employee for facing the challenges amid many adversities during the year under review.
+UCL is always committed to serve our valued customers with utmost professional maintaining highest level of ethical standard.
+On behalf of the Management, my sincerest gratitude to all of our honorable shareholders, valued customers and stakeholders for their continued support and trust in us.
+I also thank to Bangladesh Bank, BSEC, DSE, CSE, RJSC, Banks, other regulatory authorities for their continuous guidance and to our Board of Directors for their valuable advice and leadership.
+We are looking forward for a better tomorrow.
+In-Sha-Allah.